Vasai-Virar: Road

 Vasai-Virar City Municipal Corporation started its own transport service on 3 October 2012 in association with Bhagirathi Transport Corporation Pvt Ltd, known as VVMT.
 It operates a large number of bus lines in the Vasai-Virar city.
-VVMT also plies its buses in Vasai-Virar villages.
+VVMT also operates its buses in Vasai-Virar villages.
 It also has operation outside city limits into neighbouring city of Mira-Bhayandar, Thane, and Mumbai.
 VVMT bus ply from Vasai to Thane & Vasai to Mulund.